Denver1683/vReceipt/README.md

 * **Expense Analytics** — Monthly spending trends
 * **Warranty Reminders** — Offline-tolerant sync with notifications, so that notifications work even when offline
 * **Merchant Finder** — Nearby merchant lookup with navigation
+* **Merchant Capsule** — Every receipts has its merchant's details.
+Merchant Capsule ensures past customers can see the live details updates in the merchant capsule.
+This may prevent hit-and-run scams.

 ### 3️⃣ vReceipt Admin App